Is an accountant needed for a Self Assessment tax return?

 Declare all income

-Your Self Assessment is not just limited to recording the profit from your business but is the place where you will record all income regardless of source.
+Your Self Assessment isn't just limited to recording the profit from your business but is the place where you’ll record all income regardless of source.

 Generally, this will mean any: